Frequently Asked Questions of Expand Your Mind

 The MITY staff strive to maintain a safe environment for all participants.
 If a student becomes sick or injured, parents will be contacted immediately.
-In an emergency, students may be taken to either Aspen Clinic at Ford Parkway or the Children’s Hospital at United in St. Paul.
+In an emergency, students may be taken to either a local health care clinic or the Children’s Hospital at United in St. Paul.

 Can parents visit a resident student on campus during the program?

 For security reasons, nobody, not even family members, are allowed to enter the dorms once students have checked in.
 Resident students have a very busy schedule and we ask that families call, text, or email their student instead of visiting.

 Can a resident student visit relatives or family friends in the Twin Cities area during the program?